taupirho/scala-spark-on-pc/README.md

 scala\>:quit

-There you go, you just ran your first Spark/Scala code !
+There you go, it shows the file has 99 lines and you just ran your first Spark/Scala code !